 The Structured Day Programme is not medical or psychiatric, the approach is holistic with emphasis on a healthy, balanced and structured lifestyle.

 For many, becoming free from alcohol and drugs is not the hardest part of overcoming an addiction.
-Staying off and living alcohol and drug free is the bigger challenge and there are many reasons for this.
+Maintaining a substance free lifestyle is the bigger challenge and there are many reasons for this.

-There are usually deep underlying reasons for addictive behaviours and most are deeply painful.
-Causes may be one or more of: – abuse suffered as a child, abandonment, the loss of a loved one, family violence with physical or psychological abuse, or a failed relationship.
+There are usually deep and complex underlying reasons for addictive behaviours and most are deeply painful.
+Causes may be one or more of: – abuse suffered as a child, abandonment, the loss of a loved one, low self-esteem, family violence with physical or psychological abuse, or a failed relationship.
 These are not easy issues to face at the best of times, but much harder when combined with the additional challenge of recovering from dependency on alcohol or drugs.
-No matter what the reasons were when a woman first started to use alcohol or drugs, once a pattern of abusing has been established she may not be able to see any other way of coping.
-After a long history of substance abuse, a woman may be swamped by an avalanche of painful emotions.
+No matter what the reasons were when a woman first started to misuse use alcohol or drugs or other use other addictive behaviours, once a pattern of abusing has been established she may not be able to see any other way of coping.
+After a long history of substance abuse, a woman may be swamped by an avalanche of painful emotions and physical trauma.
 This can be overwhelming for the person and their loved ones – especially when unprepared for it, and not knowing what’s happening or what to do, indeed initially, recovery may take a person a long way outside their comfort zone.
-That is the time when additional support is essential for someone to be able to learn and develop a healthy lifestyle and reduce the chance of returning to old habits.

 We offer several elements of support including Residential Recovery and a Structured Day Programme